 The methodology of study and the kinematic conception are presented and discussed according to the arrangements of wires and poles within a specified workspace.
 Results of task washing simulations are presented in a virtual ambient and, at the end, the resulting service manipulator developed, already mounted on a truck, is shown.
-This project is a partnership between Federal University of Santa Catarina (UFSC), through the Departments of Automation and Systems Engineering (DAS) and the Department of Mechanical Engineering (EMC), and the Maranhão Energetic Company (CEMAR).
+This project is a partnership between the Maranhão Energetic Company (CEMAR), and the Federal University of Santa Catarina (UFSC), through the Departments of Automation and Systems Engineering (DAS) and the Department of Mechanical Engineering (EMC).